Jump to main content

 Cape Collinson, Chai Wan, Hong Kong (Plan)

 The rock carving is located on a cliff.
-For the sake of safety, notices have been put up near the site to warn visitors against proceeding to the rock carving.
+For safety reason, visits are not recommended.
+Notices have been put up in appropriate locations near the rock carving to remind people not to visit the rock carving.

 The above information is for reference only, and is subject to change in accordance with the announcement of relevant organisations.